 Misc Accessories

 - Tone Gard – a must have to avoid tone loss.
 I have one on all my mandolins.
 This keeps the mandolin off your stomach so you get better tone and more volume.
+This product is borderline required as it really improves your tone, sustatin, and volume

 - Clip on Tuner – this one is a USB rechargeable one so no more issues with stupid batteries!!